rmzetti/hover-exec/README.md

 }
 ```

-Any of these can be changed to suit the system in use using vscode `settings` under the `hover-exec` extension, or selecting *config* from the hover message.
+Any of these can be changed to suit the system or setup in use by using vscode `settings` under the *hover-exec* extension, or by selecting `config` from the hover message.

 Also note that there is no actual requirement to include a script startup command in the configuration file for the script to be used - they just make the code block command simpler.

-Basically if the command works in the terminal (using the full file name of course), and returns output to the terminal, then it will work as a *hover-exec* command  (use "double quotes" if there are spaces in the file path).
+Essentially, if the command works in the terminal (using the full file name of course), and returns output to the terminal, then it will work as a *hover-exec* command  (use "double quotes" if there are spaces in the file path).

 For example, on windows, *hover-exec* will run the following script as a `cmd.exe` `.bat` file, because `.bat` files autostart `cmd.exe` :